ahenrij/kanban-api/README.md

 3. Start the database viewer
 4. Start the backend.
 There is a main class to start the backend

-### Class Diagram
-You can have a look at the [Application class diagram](https://drive.google.com/file/d/1IRkcH4XR_PGaDw5jp9CDikefMnfvkEbJ/view?usp=sharing)
+* You can have a look at the [KanbanBoard Class Diagram](https://drive.google.com/file/d/1IRkcH4XR_PGaDw5jp9CDikefMnfvkEbJ/view?usp=sharing)